Zenduty/docs/docs/StatHat.md

 id: StatHat
 title: StatHat
 ---
+StatHat is a custom stat tracking tool.
 To integrate StatHat with Zenduty, complete the following steps:

 ## In Zenduty: